Mortgage & Rent Arrears

 This is a set procedure that the landlord must follow.
 It begins with them writing to you informing you of when they would like you to move out of the property.
 If you refuse to leave on the date given then the landlord can take you to court to reclaim the lost rent and seek a possession order and warrant of possession.
 This allows the court to use bailiffs to force the eviction.

-How Can I Get Help With My Mortgage or Rent Debt?
+How Can I Get Help With My Mortgage or Rent Arrears?

 The prospect of losing your home, whether a property you own or rent, can be a frightening one.